cdot65/paloaltonetworks-automation-examples/python/airuntime-security-batch/README.md

 ## Limitations

-- Maximum batch size is 5 items per API request (AIRS API limit)
 - Large files are automatically split into multiple batches
 - API rate limits apply based on your subscription tier
+- Memory usage scales with file size

 ## Contributing